Sinas100/election_scraper/README.md

 ## Setup

 1. Clone or download this repository.
-2. Install the latest version of Python and pip if you don't have it already.
+2. Install the latest version of Python and pip if you haven't.
 3. In your console, change directory to the election\_scraper folder.
 4. Install dependencies by typing in the following in console:
   ```